chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/docs/overview/getting-started.md

 ### 7. Try it out yourself

-What if we tried querying with `"This is a document about florida"`?
+What if we tried querying with `"This is a document about Florida"`?
 Here is a full example.

 {% TabbedCodeBlock %}